otaiga/botBuilderExample/README.md

 If your happy with your intent, we can select `Publish App` from the menu on the left hand side.

   - Select the BootStrapKey as the Endpoint Key
-  - Change the Endpoint slot to `staging` under Publish settings
+  - Change the Endpoint slot to `Staging` under Publish settings
   - Hit Publish!

 You should now have an endpoint URL that we can copy and use inside our code!